binaryphile/www.minimak.org/pages/faq.md

 compromise that gets you there in two steps.
 It's explicitly designed for learning the 12-key layout quickly.
 Give it a try.

+I already use Dvorak/[layout X].
+Should I learn Minimak?

+: If you're unsatisfied the effect Dvorak has had on your QWERTY skills, then I'd consider Minimak.
+It's not going to be as easy to learn as it is for QWERTY users, though.

+: Otherwise I'd say no.  As my metrics show, Minimak's value is not that it's any better than Dvorak, it's that it's significantly better than QWERTY while helping you keep your QWERTY skills.

+Is Minimak ergonomic?

+: I make no claims about ergonomics.
+If the fact that your fingers move less with Minimak than with QWERTY helps, then that's a side-benefit and not the intent of the design.

+Can Minimak help me type faster?

+: Same answer as above.
+That may be a side-benefit but it's not the intent of the design.

 How do you come up with your comparison numbers to Dvorak?

 : I use the keyboard layout analyzer to compare each layout with Dvorak.